-A dedicated student at a medical college and his girlfriend become involved in bizarre experiments centering around the re-animation of dead tissue when an odd new student arrives on campus.
+After an odd new medical student arrives on campus, a dedicated local and his girlfriend become involved in bizarre experiments centering around the re-animation of dead tissue.

 Wow... just- wow.
 Truly spectacular special effects are put to work in this utterly off its rocker HP Lovecraft adaptation.
 This is the film that introduced the world to Jeffry Combs- who still plays variations of this weirdo role decades later.
 A slightly mad scientist uncovers the key to bringing the dead to life.
 His even more mad professor wants the credit and will kill to keep his secrets.
 Indescribable madness ensues.
 It must be seen to be believed.

 16. The Return of the Living Dead (1985)

 R | 91 min | Comedy, Horror, Sci-Fi